Waaal/BobaOS/doc/userland/Userland.md

 ### Setupt TSS
 Explenation of the TSS is [here](../STCQ/TSS.md)

-### Get to userland with iret
+### Get manually to userland with iret
-To get to userland we need to pretend we returned from a interrupt and want to get back to ring3.
+To manually get to userland we need to pretend we returned from a interrupt and want to get back to ring3.
 Because the CPU dont have a direct command to change priviledge level.

 - We need to change the data segments (ds,fs,es,gs) to User Data segment (dont need to change the ss because the iret instruction does this on its own)
 - Push user data segment to stack